-Grantees may be required to submit additional explanations and back up documentation to clarify grant expenditures.
-The State AAE Office reserves the right to request these documents at any time.
+Grantees may be required to submit additional explanations and backup documentation to clarify grant expenditures.
+The AAE office reserves the right to request these documents at any time.
+Division staff may request copies of source documentation prior to or after payment for any reimbursement requests.
+Reimbursement requests and source documentation must be maintained on file with the subrecipient for a period of not less than three years after the close of the grant period.